https://johnelfick.github.io/school-science-lessons/biology/UNBiolDiversity.html#9.9.6H not found

 Some tufts of plants bear rosette-like antheridia cups containing spores.

-Dissect out the contents of one of these into water and note the structure of the antheridia and paraphyses, sterile hairs or filaments that bear the spore-making structures, the sporangia.
+Note the structure of the antheridia and paraphyses, sterile hairs or filaments that bear the spore-making structures, the sporangia.

 The archegonia cups that house the ovum are less conspicuous, so you may have to dissect more than one apex to find an archegonium.